Alexis Wright: Collaborations, media, and other activities

-Wright's book, Tracker, her tribute to the central Australian economist Tracker Tilmouth, was published by Giramondo in 2017.
-A biographical work variously characterized as unconventional and complicated, Tracker won the 2018 Stella Prize.
-In the words of Ben Etherington: "It is a work, epic in scope and size, that will ensure that a legend of Central Australian politics is preserved in myth."
-She was awarded the 2018 Magarey Medal for Biography for Tracker.
-Tracker also won the 2018 University of Queensland Non-Fiction Book Award at the Queensland Literary Awards. and was shortlisted for the NSW Premier's Literary Awards, Douglas Stewart Prize for Non-Fiction 2019.
 Wright was on the program for four events at the 2017 Brisbane Writers Festival in Brisbane, Queensland, Australia.

 In 2018, Wright conducted another storytelling collaboration, this time with the Gangalidda leader and activist Clarence Walden in Doomadgee, Northern Queensland.
 Her work with Walden led to two feature documentaries, Nothing but the Truth, a radio feature that broadcast on the Awaye! program on ABC Radio National in June 2019, and Straight from the Heart, a screen documentary that premiered at World Literature and the Global South in August 2019.

+Recognition and awards

+Plains of Promise (1997), was nominated for several literary awards.

+Carpentaria won the Miles Franklin Award in June 2007, the 2007 Fiction Book Award in the Queensland Premier's Literary Awards, the 2007 ALS Gold Medal and the 2007 Vance Palmer Prize for Fiction.

+The Swan Book was shortlisted for the 2014 Victorian Premier's Literary Award for Indigenous Writing.